MathWorks-Teaching-Resources/Computer-Vision-Basics/README.md

 # Information

-This curriculum module contains interactive [MATLAB® live scripts](https://www.mathworks.com/products/matlab/live-editor.html) centered on the fundamentals of image segmentation.
+This curriculum module contains interactive [MATLAB® live scripts](https://www.mathworks.com/products/matlab/live-editor.html) centered on the fundamentals of image segmentation in computer vision.

 <a id="H_F00D98E4"></a>